Back

 Future AP Statistics Revisions

-Learn more about AP Statistics revisions launching, at the earliest, in the 2026-27 school year.
+Learn more about AP Statistics revisions launching in the 2026-27 school year.

 We periodically update AP courses and exams to reflect new developments in their disciplines and more clearly communicate required content and skills.